severalnines/docs/user-guide/mysql/nodes.rst

 * **DB Variables**
 	- MySQL global variables for this node, similar to ``SHOW GLOBAL VARIABLES`` command.

-HAproxy Nodes
+HAProxy Nodes
 ''''''''''''''

 Provides detailed view of HAProxy stats, similar to HAProxy stats page.
-If HAproxy is deployed using ClusterControl, ClusterControl will automatically create HAProxy stats page on port 9600.
+If HAProxy is deployed using ClusterControl, ClusterControl will automatically create HAProxy stats page on port 9600.
 You can access the page directly using the value of *Admin User* and *Admin Password* specified during the deployment at *ClusterControl > Manage > Load Balancer > Install HAProxy > Show Advanced Settings*.

 * **Stats URL**
-	- If you are using HAproxy 1.6 and newer, use another URL: :samp:`http://{HAproxy_host}:{HAproxy_admin_port}/haproxy?stats;csv/`
+	- If you are using HAProxy 1.6 and newer, use another URL: :samp:`http://{HAproxy_host}:{HAproxy_admin_port}/haproxy?stats;csv/`

 * **Update**
 	- Updates the HAProxy stats URL.